juanpablozunigahidalgo/manifestare.github.io/manifestare/README.md

 After the quotes are called.
 The quotes are displayed with Typed.js.

 Optionally.
 The website plays songs.
 Redux Store - controls play state.
 The songs are "la paloma" or "romanza".
+La paloma is a beautiful song.

 Why I did this?.
 To explore cloud capabilities.
 And keep learning.